m87-labs/moondream-examples/quickstart/Python/README.md

 # Moondream Python Quickstart

-Get started with Moondream's vision AI in Node in minutes.
+Get started with Moondream's vision AI in Python in minutes.

 ## Setup